cantierecreativo/redux-bees/README.md

 ## Cache invalidation

-After some destructive call (ie. creation of a new post), you often need to invalidate one or more API calls may have previously made (ie. the index of posts).
+After some destructive call (ie. creation of a new post), you often need to invalidate one or more API calls that may have been previously made (ie. the index of posts).

 In this case, you can dispatch the `invalidateRequests` action: